Ttibsi/rawterm/docs/core.h.md

 * `operator+=` (Overloaded for both a Pos and an int)
 * `operator+` (Overloaded for both a Pos and an int)

+Functions:

+* `[[nodiscard]] constexpr bool partial_cmp(const Pos&)`
+    - Compare if either dimension of a given Pos matches the corresponding dimension on `this` pos

 ### functions

 * `void disable_raw_mode();`
 * `[[maybe_unused]] const int enable_raw_mode();`
 Toggle between raw content entry mode for the terminal.
 Should work on both windows and unix systems.
 This is required for the rawterm to process control keys and other characters.
 Calling `disable_raw_mode()` is not required as rawterm automatically resets on exit.